 - Craig Murray's certificate (PDF) - Use the cursor to select in the area for the name and type the recipients name.
 Then tab to two other positions in order to enter the position names of two other people signing the certificate and print.
 There are three fields that can be filled in. (earlier version of certificate)

 - Bill Wilcox's certificate (PDF) - Use the cursor to select in the area for the date and type the date.
 Then tab to the second field to enter the participant's name.

-The Corps of Discovery patches are both rectangular and traditional for either of the Venturing shirts.
+The Corps of Discovery patches are available rectangular for older style Venturing shirts, traditional for newer Venturing or Scouts BSA shirts, and hexagonical for Sea Scout shirts or the BSA red jac-shirt.
+All available patches are shown below.
 Both patches are shown below.
 Patches previously made can be viewed on the patch history page.

 New flaps for the 20 years of the Corps of Discovery are now available.
 One for the traditional uniform and a Sea Scout flap that was sponsored by Nik Stanosheck.
 Only 50 of the Sea Scout flaps were made and already there are orders for 43 so they will not be available for long.